Is the Georgetown Pre-College Online Program Worth It? An Honest Review

 STEM: Anatomy & Physiology, Artificial Intelligence, Biology, Cybersecurity, Psychology

-For students with well-developed interests, the depth within each track is equally compelling.
-A student interested in medicine, for example, could take Medicine, Medical Research, Surgery, Anatomy & Physiology, and Biology, building a portfolio of pre-college coursework that tells a coherent story on a college application.
-A student drawn to law and policy could combine Law, International Law, International Relations, and U.S. Politics and Government for similar effect.
+For students with developed interests, the depth within each track also lets them build a portfolio.
+A student interested in medicine could take Medicine, Medical Research, Surgery, Anatomy & Physiology, and Biology.
+A student drawn to law and policy could combine Law, International Law, International Relations, and U.S. Politics and Government.
+The result is a coherent story on a college application rather than a one-off line item.

-The college credit track adds further weight.
-Currently, college credit courses are available in Biology, Business of Sports, Creative Writing, Cybersecurity, International Relations, Law, Marketing, and Psychology, with additional research project options in Finance and Medicine.
-These are not watered-down introductory modules.
-They are credit-bearing courses designed to meet Georgetown’s academic standards, graded on a letter-grade scale, and reflected on a formal Georgetown transcript.
+College credit courses are currently available in Biology, Business of Sports, Creative Writing, Cybersecurity, International Relations, Law, Marketing, and Psychology, with credit-bearing research projects in Finance and Medicine.
+These are credit-bearing courses designed to meet Georgetown’s academic standards, graded on a letter-grade scale, and reflected on a formal transcript.

 Faculty and Instructional Quality